Pay Per Click (PPC) 2.0 FAQ

 Q: Where can I see the results of my PPC campaigns?

 A: Please request firstname.lastname@example.org to provide you an updated SuperMetrics report which will give you real time data via Google sheets on all of your campaigns.
+Or view the information available in mission control.

 Q: What kind of marketing optimizations can I make and how?